mvs834/Yandex.Practicum/DS 01 Telecom tariff recommendations/README.md

 ## Project Description

 The goal of this project is to build a classification model that recommends the most suitable telecom tariff for a customer based on their usage of minutes, SMS, and internet traffic.

-## Project Execution Workflow
-### Data upload

-The data does not require any preprocessing.

-### Data Splitting
-The training set contains 1,928 rows, and the validation set contains 643 rows.

-### Model Analysis
-The highest accuracy was achieved by the Random Forest model, which had an accuracy of 0.786 on the validation set.
-The best Decision Tree model had a maximum depth of 5 and achieved an accuracy of 0.784 on the validation set.
-The Logistic Regression model had an accuracy of 0.684 on the validation set.

 ## Skills and Tools